eriimarie/eriimarie/README.md

 - 👋 Hi, I’m @eriimarie
 - 👀 I’m interested in Data Science/ GIS
-- 🌱 I’m currently learning python and Java
+- 🌱 I’m currently learning Stocks and Spatial Analysis for Data Science
-- 💞️ I’m looking to collaborate on creating Mobile Applications as of now no one...
-I am currently working on multiple projects through independent work
+- 💞️ I’m looking to learn more GIS and how can make a differences
 - 📫 How to reach me here or erikamarielinares@gmail.com

 <!---